FIN-028: Minimum Effort on Sponsored Programs

 - Compliance with Policy

-Effective January 5, 2001 through a Presidential Review Directive and clarification memo issued by the Office of Management and Budget (OMB) to 2 CFR Part 220 (as codified from Circular A-21), it is expected that “most Federally-funded research programs should have some level of committed faculty (or senior researchers) effort, paid or unpaid by the Federal government.
+The Federal agencies expect that “most Federally-funded research programs should have some level of committed faculty (or senior researchers) effort, paid or unpaid by the Federal government.
 This effort can be provided at any time within the fiscal year (summer months, academic year, or both).”
-The clarification memo also states that, “… Some types of research programs…do not require committed faculty effort, paid or unpaid by the Federal government ...”
+A clarification memo also states that, “… Some types of research programs…do not require committed faculty effort, paid or unpaid by the Federal government ...”

 The National Institutes of Health (NIH) Grants Policy Statement notes that “‘zero percent’ effort or 'as needed effort’ is not an acceptable level of involvement for ‘key personnel'."

 Any part of ‘University effort’ that is quantified and included in a sponsored program proposal and the subsequent award (e.g., two summer months, 12% time, one half of a year, three person-months, etc.).
 This quantified effort/time is associated with a specific dollar amount based on the employee’s Institutional Base Salary (IBS).
 Associated effort and funding to support this devoted effort/time can be in the form of:

 The portion of research costs that are not borne by the sponsors.
 Cost Sharing on a sponsored program may be comprised of one or more of the following: Mandatory Cost Sharing, Voluntary Committed Cost Sharing, and Voluntary Uncommitted Cost Sharing.

 Voluntary Committed Cost Sharing: